fenago/katacoda-scenarios/learn-openshift/openshift-deploying-applications-using-dockerfile/steps/6/text.md

 The build creates a number of new pods representing the new version (version 2).
 After some time, the pod statuses will be changed:
 `oc get pod`{{execute}}

 You can see that redis is now going through Build and Deploy stages before the new version of redis container is up and running.
-If you wait for a minute or so, you should see the following:
 `oc get pod`{{execute}}